 I look forwards to hearing from you!

-My research interest is in how discrete and recombinable concepts and skills can emerge in learning systems; my current line of work focuses on library learning, i.e., tool creation.
+My research interest is in how discrete and recombinable concepts and skills can emerge in learning systems; my current line of work focuses on library learning, i.e., tool creation, in a world-modelling context.
 Given a system (typically an LLM) that solves a stream of tasks (e.g., by generating Python code), the question is whether we can learn reusable and composable tools (e.g., well designed, non-trivial, reusable Python functions).
 More broadly, I am interested in the larger problem of library learning for program synthesis, and how hierarchical skills can be built up over time.

 Attribute Diversity Determines the Systematicity Gap in VQA